-19. For general servicing of the electrical

-system, reference should be made to Group A.1.
+19. For general servicing of the aircraft electrical system, reference should be made to Group A.1.
 All the components should be kept clean and inspected periodically for signs of damage and to ensure that they are securely mounted.
-Apart from the routine functional testing of the circuit and components, no other servicing should be necessary, but should a fault be reported the cause must be investigated and rectified before the next flight.
+Apart from the routine functional testing of the components as described in the Air Publications listed in Table 1, no other servicing should be necessary, but should a fault be reported the cause must be investigated and rectified before the next flight.
 Should the fault be found to be in any component of the temperature control equipment or in the valve actuators, the faulty component must be removed from the aircraft and replaced with a fully serviceable component, as no attempt must be made to service these units in-situ.